llpeterson/fleet-aiab/README.md

 This README describes the steps for installing AiaB for developers on a node using Fleet.

-On GitHub, create a public clone this repo and make the following changes:
+On GitHub, create a public fork of this repo and make the following changes:

 * Edit the `deploy-2.*.yaml` files and replace the `repo:` with the name of your cloned repo.